-L. Annual Compliance and Assurance Update Report:

-During the life of this Permit, the Permittee shall annually prepare and submit a written report to the PBES Department, as part of the Quarry Oeperation's annual inspection reporting requirements pursuant to NCC Section 16.12.500, Public Resources Code Section 2774, and the Project's Annual Mining Plan demonstrating compliance with all of the conditions of approval and mitigation measures for this Permit.
-Said report shall also include an updated Financial Assurance Cost Estimate (FACE) as required pursuant to NCC Section 16.12.415 and PRC Section 2773.1(a)(3) for review and approval by the County and verification of the following from the Permittee:
+L. Annual Compliance and Assurance Update Report (Annual Compliance Report).
+During the life of this Permit, the Permittee shall annually prepare and submit a written report to the PBES Department, as part of the Quarry Operations annual inspection reporting requirements pursuant to NCC Section 16.12.500, PRC Section 2774, and the project's Annual Mining Plan demonstrating compliance with all of the conditions of approval and mitigation measures for this Permit.
+Said report shall also include an updated Financial Assurance Cost Estimate (FACE) as required pursuant to NCC Section 16.12.415 and PRC Section

+2773.1(a)(3) for review and approval by the County and verification of the following from the Permittee:
-- That the operation has maintained an adequate FACEFinancial Assurance Mechanism pursuant to NCC Sections 16.12.400 and 16.12.435 in the amount of the most recently approved FACE. - 2.
-That the operation is in compliance with Napa County's Stormwater Management and Discharge Control Program (NCC Chapter 16.28).

-- That the Storm Water Pollution Prevention Plan (SWPPP WDID No. #228l005111) under which the facility operates has been updated as necessary to accommodate changing conditions and is in compliance with National Pollutant Discharge Elimination System (NPDES) requirements. - 4.
-That mining operations and practices are conducted in compliance with the safety requirements of the Mine Safety and Health Administration, the California Division of Occupational Safety and Health (Cal-OSHA), the State Division of Industrial Safety, and California Mine Safety Orders. - 5.
-That the operation has maintained a public liability policy for both the mining and reclamation operations which provides for personal injury and property protection to compensate all persons injured or for property damaged as a result of such operations and that has a minimum \$2 million coverage for each occurrence and a minimum umbrella coverage of \$5 million or as required by the County's Risk Manager.
+- 1. That the operation has maintained an adequate FACE pursuant to NCC Sections 16.12.400 and 16.12.435 in the amount of the most recently approved FACE. - 2.
+That the operation is in compliance with Napa County's Stormwater Management and Discharge Control Program (NCC Chapter 16.28). - That the Storm Water Pollution Prevention Plan (SWPPP WDID No. 2281005111) under which the facility operates has been updated as necessary to accommodate changing conditions and is in compliance with National Pollutant Discharge Elimination System (NPDES) requirements. - 4.
+That Quarry Operations and practices are conducted in compliance with the safety requirements of the Mine Safety and Health Administration, the California Division of Occupational Safety and Health (Cal-OSHA), the State Division of Industrial Safety, and California Mine Safety Orders. - 5.
+That the Permittee has maintained a public liability policy for both the mining and reclamation operations which provides for personal injury and property protection to compensate all persons injured or for property damaged as a result of such operations and that has a minimum \$2 million coverage for each occurrence and a minimum umbrella coverage of \$5 million or as required by the County's Risk Manager.

-The Annual Compliance and Assurance Update Report shall accompany the Annual Mining Plan specified in the Project's Mining and Reclamation Plan (Yolano Engineers, September 2012) as revised or modified by these conditions and mitigation measures.
+The Annual Compliance Report shall accompany the Annual Mining Plan specified in the project's MRP dated September 2016.

-The first Annual Compliance and Assurance Update Report shall be submitted to the County within 12 months of the effective date of this Permit.
-Thereafter the compliance report shall be submitted annually, and as necessary at the request of the County, to demonstrate compliance.
+The first Annual Compliance Report shall be submitted to the County within 12 months of the Effective Date of this Permit.
+Thereafter the Annual Compliance Report shall be submitted annually, and as necessary at the request of the County, to demonstrate compliance.

-If and as necessary the County, as determined by the Planning Director, may either hire a consultant (at the Permittee's expense) to prepare this Annual Compliance and Assurance Update Report and/or provide 3rd party independent review of the report in assessing and determining compliance with this Permit, conditions of approval, mitigation measures, or NCC Chapter 16.12.
+If determined necessary by the PBES Director, the County may either hire a consultant (at the Permittee's expense) to prepare this Annual Compliance Report and/or retain a third party independent review of the report to assess and determine compliance with this Permit, conditions of approval, mitigation measures, and NCC Chapter 16.12.

-M. Air Quality:
+M. Air Quality.

-The Permittee shall implement the following Air Quality Best Management Practices (BMPs) during q Quarry operational activities and reclamation in addition to Mitigation Measures 4.3-2a, 4.3-2b, and 4.3-3:
+The Permittee shall implement the following Air Quality Best Management Practices (BMPs) during Quarry operational activities and reclamation in addition to Mitigation Measures 4.3-2a, 4.3-2b, and 4.3-3: